tigoe/SoundExamples/docs/sound-basics.md

 The volume knob mentioned earlier is actually an electronic component called a **potentiometer**.
 It can produce a variable resistance between its center pin and the two side pins.
 The two side pins are the ends of a fixed  resistor, 10-kilohm in this case, and the center pin is called the **wiper**.
 The wiper moves along the resistor, effectively dividing it in two to form two variable resistors.
 As one side gains resistance, the other side loses it.
 If you connect the side pins to voltage and ground, and the center pin to one of the Arduino's analog inputs, you can read the changing position of the knob in 1024 possible steps using the ``analogRead()`` command.

-<u style="color: green;"Syntax note:</u>: the ``analogRead()`` command reads the voltage on an analog input pin and returns it as a integer between 0 and 1023.
+<u style="color: green;">Syntax note:</u>: the ``analogRead()`` command reads the voltage on an analog input pin and returns it as a integer between 0 and 1023.
 Its parameter is the pin number you want to read (an int).
 The analog input pins are defined as A0 through A6 on the MKR boards, and A0 through A5 on the Uno.

 Connect a potentiometer to your speaker or headphone circuit as shown in Figures 4 and 5.